Play Your Carts Right: Retail Strategies to Drive Conversions

 These six tips will help power your eCommerce retail strategy to drive higher conversions in this new era.
 Ranging from customer experience insights to when to start planning your content strategy and more, you’ll find a wealth of new ideas to start implementing today.

 TikTok goes the clock on your social media strategy

 As brick-and-mortar shops faced large-scale closures during the pandemic, social media became even more influential on retail inspiration and purchases from users.
 Take TikTok, which led retail conversions among new women’s apparel trends in 2021.
-A standout example is the $29 IKEA Tote Bag that went viral in the US in 2021: since making its first appearance on the app, sales have skyrocketed across the country, increasing by up to 10x .
+A standout example is the $29 IKEA Tote Bag that went viral in the US in 2021: since making its first appearance on the app, sales have skyrocketed across the country, .
 Pageviews of the product on the website have increased by 100x, with the page being viewed more than 20,000 times in one day alone.

-How did this video , from TikToker @prakritarahman , hook viewers?
+How did this , from TikToker @ , hook viewers?
 By showing that it's an essential staple for anyone on the go.
 The video demonstrated how much can comfortably fit in the bag (laptop, lunchbox, chargers) and highlighted its versatility—wear it as a backpack or shoulder bag.
 There's also a loop for your keys featured in the videos.
 It displays the bag for all its perks—a multifaceted, everyday bag.

 Intimated by the thought of creating your first TikTok video?
 Don’t be.
 Follow these tips to get started:

 - Include hashtags.
 They can help the decide who would be most interested in seeing your content.
 They can also get your content seen by users interested in a particular topic.

 - Now the question—what are the best hashtags for your TikTok video(s)?
 First, look at what your competitors are using, along with what your audience is using.
 Tip: TikTok’s limit for captions is 100 characters.

 - Sprout Social so you’ll still have space to write an engaging caption.